most famous diamonds

 De Beers Centenary

-The De Beers Centenary is the highest-rated colorless diamond and is internally and externally flawless.
-The original rough was 599 carats, and the weight was 273.85 carats after cutting.
+The De Beers Centenary is the highest-rated colorless diamond, internally and externally flawless.
+The original rough was 599 carats, and the weight was 273.85 after cutting.

 The name was selected for the 100th anniversary of the De Beers in Kimberly.

-The team responsible for the cutting of the diamond was selectively picked and the procedure lasted almost 6 months until they proposed the final 13 designs.
+The team responsible for cutting the diamond was selectively picked, and the procedure lasted almost six months until they proposed the final 13 designs.

-The cutting procedure took place in an underground special room in Johannesburg, South Africa.
+The cutting procedure occurred in an underground particular room in Johannesburg, South Africa.

 De Beers Centenary

-The Centenary Diamond is a photograph by Patrick Landmann which was uploaded on August 5th, 2016.
+The Centenary Diamond is a photograph by Patrick Landmann uploaded on August 5th, 2016.

 Current price: priceless